 New paradigms have historically been initially met with derision and resistance before eventually being accepted and incorporated into the status quo.
 Things we take for granted as facts now were contested theories of the past.
 And theories should be contested; that is what science is about.
 But they should not be dismissed off-hand when they do not conform to the current theoretical bias of the scientific community.
 There are limits to science; it should be used as only one source of information, not as the purveyor of absolute truth.
 For a great discussion on this topic I recommend the book Science Set Free by Rupert Sheldrake, a scientist who supports the inclusion of non-materialist theories in research.

 Outside the scientific community, spiritualism does not get much better treatment.
 There are many examples of a stereotypical spiritual person being a source of mockery in the media.
 One example is the Netflix show Frankie and Johnny.
 Frankie is “woo-woo” and is often portrayed waving smudge sticks around, sitting as if she’s meditating, and saying “woo-woo” things in ways that make her look ridiculous.
 Early in the show, the two title characters embark on a “vision quest” while taking peyote.
 This is portrayed as the two of them going to the beach for a night and acting drunk.
-The whole thing is ridiculous and it’s clear that the characters, and perhaps the show’s writers, know little to nothing of the actual ceremony.
+It’s clear that the characters, and perhaps the show’s writers, know little to nothing of the actual ceremony.

 Another stereotype that is frequently used as a way to mock spirituality in media is that of the psychic mind-reader: the person who makes random stuff up, or interprets coincidental circumstances as meaningful, and thinks they are getting psychic input.
 These characters are also concurrently portrayed as being either a little crazy, a little dumb, or both.
 Believing in ghosts, as another example, is synonymous with being stupid, superstitious, and gullible.
 Then there is the fortune-teller-as-charlatan stereotype that fills out the trio of characteristics I am highlighting here as the ways in which our culture denies and degrades mystical-spiritual experience.